Trapezoid Perimeter Calculator

 - Survey plots with non-parallel boundaries.

-Worked example — retaining wall framework:
+Worked example: retaining wall formwork

-Worked example — trapezoidal garden bed:
+Worked example: trapezoidal garden bed

 If you don’t know the two legs but know the two parallels and the height: